Howard S. Jonas

 President and Chief Executive Officer

 Mr. Luther has 25+ years of experience in healthcare, specialty pharma and bio-pharma industry segments in strategy, business development, alliances, commercialization and operations.
 Mr. Luther has previously worked for leading fortune 500 pharmaceutical companies including Bristol-Myers Squibb, Novartis, Bausch and Lomb, GE Healthcare and Mallinckrodt Pharmaceuticals.
 Under his leadership, Rafael has made significant progress towards strategy, business portfolio, clinical development (leading to two Phase III programs and several Orphan Designations) and has enhanced its discovery portfolio.
+Mr. Luther is also Chairman of the Board of LipoMedix, an early stage pharmaceutical development company.
 He earned his B.S. and M.B.A. in Business Administration from SUNY Buffalo.

 Robert Shorr, Ph.D., DIC